-- 3.2.1 Close the pipeline isolation valve and vent all pressure. - 3.2.2 Disconnect the instrument supply tubing from the sampler body. - 3.2.3 Relieve and disconnect all the tubing from the sampler to the sample cylinder. - 3.2.4 Unscrew the complete diaphragm housing from the sampler body (see Figure 5).
+- 3.2.1 Close the pipeline isolation valve and vent all pressure from the unit. - 3.2.2 Disconnect the instrument supply tubing from the sampler body #29. - 3.2.3 Relieve and disconnect all the tubing from the sampler to the sample cylinder. - 3.2.4 Unscrew the complete motor housing from the sampler body (see Figure 5).

-3.2.5 To replace the collection head, push the holding pin out (it is held in place by spring tension) and slip the shield off the shield/shaft adapter.
-Push the collection head out of the shield.
-The non-extrusion disc will come out first and does not need to be replaced if it is in good condition (see Figure 6).
+3.2.5 To replace the collection head #15, push the holding pin #13 out (it is held in place by spring tension) and slip the shield #16 off the shield/shaft adapter #35.Push the collection head out of the shield.
+The non-extrusion disc #14 will come out first and does not need to be replaced if it is in good condition (see Figure 6).

 NOTE: All collection heads are marked on the back side with the size, compound, and durometer.
-Take note of what you are replacing (i.e., "V-70 1.0" or "V74" is a 70 durometer Viton collection head, 1.0 cc in volume).
+Take note of what you are replacing. i.e. "V-70 1.0" or "V74" is a 70 durometer Viton collection head, 1.0 cc in volume.
 Consult Welker for other compounds available.

-- 3.2.6 Lightly lubricate the inside surface of the shield and push in the new collection head.
-Replace the non-extrusion disc. - 3.2.7 Slide the shield back onto the shield/shaft adapter and push the hold pin back into place. - 3.2.8 To replace the remaining seals, remove the hex head nuts (18 each) and bolts (18 each) that hold the diaphragm case together.
-Separate the two halves and examine the diaphragm.
-Replace, if necessary (see Figure 7).
-Replacement diaphragms are flat and over time will convolute.
+3.2.6 Lightly lubricate the inside surface of the shield and push in the new collection head.
+Replace the non-extrusion disc.

-3.2.9 To unscrew the shield/shaft adapter, hold on to the diaphragm plate.
-With a wrench, unscrew the adapter from the shaft (see Figures 7 and 8).
+- 3.2.7 Slide the shield back onto the shield/shaft adapter and push the hold pin back into place. - 3.2.8 To replace the remaining seals, remove the hex head machine screws #4 (8 each) that hold the motor top and housing together. - 3.2.9 Replace the seal in the motor top. - 3.2.10 To unscrew the shield/shaft adapter, hold on to the motor housing.
+With a wrench, unscrew the adapter from the shaft (see Figure 7).

-3.2.10 Carefully push the shaft through the lower diaphragm case until the diaphragm plate clears the case.
-Then, pull the plate and shaft out from the top.
-(See Figure 9).
+3.2.11 Carefully push the shaft #8 through the motor housing until the piston #3 clears the housing.
+Then, pull the piston and shaft out from the top (see Figure 8).